ashok2597/Fia_Sustainibility/README.md

 1. We found in the front-page (please check front-page-weboccult-backup.php file) that the number of opening <div> tags doesn't match the closing </div> tags.
 This is another reason to write semantic tags, it makes it visually easier to see and close tags, etc

 1. for any future PHP: Please avoid using <?php if($condition) {?> with curly braces, and instead use <?php if($condition): ?> with the colon symbol ":" instead.
 We had errors and problems in the past due to the usage with curly brace

+1. Please right consistent naming conventions.
+For SCSS / Class names for example.
+We like to use BEM https://getbem.com/naming/ using camelCase.
+In css / class names provided by WebOccult sometimes you use camelCase sometimes PascalCase

+1. Implementations of icons in the backend CMS in ACF (Advanced custom fields) is inconsistent, sometimes (such as homepage mission 3 boxes) the icons are image file uploads, other times (in article page template) the icon is given as a svg code